rikurauhala/yesan/README.md

 ## About

 **Yesan** (예산, Korean for *budget*) is a personal finance application written in Python.
-The application has a graphical user interface and data is stored in an SQLite3 database.
-Work in progress!
+The application has a graphical user interface created with the `tkinter` library.
+User data is stored in an SQLite3 database.

+⚠️ Work in progress!

 ## Releases